rodolfodpk/go-crablet/docs/overview.md

 - `missing required column 'occurred_at'`
 - `column 'tags' should be ARRAY type, got TEXT`

-## Command Execution
+## Command Execution (Optional Feature)

 go-crablet supports atomic command execution with handler-based event generation and command tracking.
-The `CommandExecutor` provides a clean abstraction for command-driven event sourcing:
+The `CommandExecutor` provides an **optional** convenience layer for command-driven event sourcing.
+You can use the `EventStore` directly for basic event sourcing without the command pattern:

 ### Command Execution Flow